Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 East Carolina Stats and Trends

-- This year, the Pirates have one ATS win in two games as an underdog of 3.5 points or more.
+- This season, the Pirates have one ATS win in two games as an underdog of 4 points or more.

-- East Carolina's games this year have eclipsed the over/under one time in four opportunities (25%).
+- East Carolina's games this year have gone over the total in one out of four opportunities (25%).

 - This season the Pirates have turned the ball over seven times, while the Green Wave have forced 7 turnovers.